abtion/guidelines/behaviour_and_protocol/feedback.md

 # Feedback

-This document tries to describe what feedback is, how to give it, and when to give it in an Abtion context.
+This document tries to describe what feedback is, how to give it, and when to give it - all in an Abtion context.

 - [Feedback](#feedback)
   - [Types of feedback](#types-of-feedback)